When is Carnival in Malta?

 Malta, officially known as the Republic of Malta, is a small archipelago located in the Mediterranean Sea.
 It is one of the smallest countries in Europe but has a long and rich history.
 Malta consists of three islands, the main island Malta and the two smaller islands of Comino and Gozo.
 The islands are located about 100 km south of the island of Sicily, Italy and east of Tunisia.

-The islands have a population of about 500,000 and is one of the top 10 most densely populated countries in the world.
-Carnival celebrations take place in towns and villages all over the island, however the main celebrations that place are in the capital city of Valetta on the island of Malta.
+The islands have a population of about 500,000 and are one of the top 10 most densely populated countries in the world.
+Carnival celebrations take place in towns and villages all over the island, however the main celebrations take place in the capital city of Valetta on the island of Malta.
 Another key carnival celebration takes place in the village of Nadur on the island of Gozo.

 Carnival in Malta is both a cultural and religious event that dates back over five centuries!
 Over the years, new artistic carnival traditions have been born, while many other ancient carnival traditions have been kept alive.
 The Knights of the Order of St. John were the first pioneers of carnival.
 They introduced strength competitions and carnival balls, traditions which have survived till modern times.